 JAK inhibitors belong to a family of medicine called DMARDs (disease-modifying antirheumatic drugs).
-Two JAK inhibitors, baricitinib (Olumiant) and tofacitinib (Xeljanz), are approved by the FDA to treat rheumatoid arthritis.
+Thre JAK inhibitors, baricitinib (Olumiant),tofacitinib (Xeljanz), and upadacitinib (Rinvoq), are approved by the FDA to treat rheumatoid arthritis.
 More should appear in the next few years if they succeed in clinical trials.

 How JAK Inhibitors Work

 If you have RA, your body makes too many proteins called cytokines, which play a role in inflammation.
 Some cytokines attach to receptors on immune cells, like a key fitting into a lock.
 When that happens, messages are sent to the cell to make even more cytokines.

 JAK inhibitors put a wrench in the process by blocking the messaging pathway.
 This calms down your immune system and helps ease your RA symptoms.

 But the older drugs don't always work for everyone.
 About 65% of people who take DMARDs, for example, get relief from symptoms.
 If you're not in this group, a JAK inhibitor might make a difference.
 In one study, about half of people with RA who didn't improve with biologic drugs had symptoms that were less severe after they took the JAK inhibitor tofacitinib for 3 months.

 Another advantage of JAK inhibitors is that you can take them by mouth.
 You must inject biologics, such as adalimumab, into your skin, while doctors infuse others into the bloodstream.
 But you can take JAK inhibitors as a pill.